-It will make its official debut on April 29.
-Other outlets will open at Cobb County’s Cumberland and Town Center malls in May, and at DeKalb’s Stonecrest Mall in June.
+It made its official debut on Saturday.
+Other outlets will open at Cobb County's Cumberland and Town Center malls in May, and at DeKalb's Stonecrest Mall in June.

 The target audience is “the seasoned outlet shopper who enjoys the excitement of the treasure hunt but whose time and money is a commodity,” Vanessa LeFebvre, senior vice president and general merchandise manager for the outlet concept, said in a news release.
 Shoppers can expect “a wide selection of merchandise from the previous season, as well as fresh merchandise from new brands and internationally recognized labels,” the news release said.